Skip to main content

 4. Creating the LLM Enrichment Transform

 Now for the exciting part!
-We'll create a Transform that reads from our movies_csv dataset, uses an LLM to generate a description for each movie, and saves the result to a new, enriched table.
+We'll create a Transform that reads from our movies dataset, uses an LLM to generate a description for each movie, and saves the result to a new, enriched table.

 • Navigate to the Transforms tab on the left-hand navigation bar and click Create Transform.